habibian/habibian.github.io/content/authors/admin/_index.md

 I am a research scientist interested in the computational efficiency of neural networks.

-At [Qualcomm AI Research](https://www.qualcomm.com/research/artificial-intelligence/ai-research), I have been leading teams developing mobile architectures for:
+At [Qualcomm](https://www.qualcomm.com/research/artificial-intelligence/ai-research), I have been leading teams developing mobile architectures for:
 - Image and video generation
 - Video perception
 - Neural video compression